 February 24, 2020

-What Do I Do If I Also Own the Building?
+What Do I Do If I Also Own the Building of My Dental Practice?

 As if dealing with the transition of your dental practice isn’t enough, but what if you also own the building under which your business operates?
 The good news is there is no right answer.
 Here’s how to decide what’s best for you and your dental practice.